Simodalstix/Azure-hub-spoke-vpn/README.md

-# Azure Hub-Spoke Network with Site-to-Site VPN to AWS (strongSwan)
+# Azure Hub-Spoke Network with Site-to-Site VPN to AWS (strongSwan) - with screenshots below

 This project deploys a robust network architecture in Microsoft Azure using the Hub-Spoke topology, and establishes a secure Site-to-Site (S2S) VPN connection to an Amazon Web Services (AWS) Virtual Private Cloud (VPC) running a strongSwan IPSec VPN server.
 All infrastructure is defined and managed using Terraform.